 Were you involved in an accident with a FedEx truck?

-If you or someone you love was involved in an accident with a FedEx or FedEx Ground truck, we invite you to contact the San Antonio truck accident lawyers at Wyatt Law Firm today for a free review of your legal rights and options.
+If you or someone you love was involved in an accident with a FedEx or FedEx Ground truck, we invite you to contact the truck accident lawyers at Wyatt Law Firm today for a free review of your legal rights and options.
 Truck drivers and their employers can be held responsible for accidents caused by negligence and carelessness, such as falling asleep at the wheel.
-Get in touch with us today to learn more about your possibility for legal recourse.